mwiecksosa/mwiecksosa.github.io/index.md

 - Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).
 - Dynamic variable importance for time series foundation models (with Tom Zhang and Chad Schafer).

+I have a few projects that involve pre-training transformers on synthetic time series data generated from neural structural causal models.
+If you're a CMU student (MS or advanced BS) and interested, send me an email.

 **News**
 - June 2026: I will be giving a 20-minute talk at the International Workshop in Sequential Methodologies (IWSM) at American University.